 (c) exchange of information on laws, systems and other issues of mutual interest concerning intellectual property rights;

-(d) carrying out other functions as may be delegated by the Joint Committee in accordance with Article [X.X]; and
+[AU oppose: (d) carrying out other functions as may be delegated by the Joint Committee in accordance with Article [X.X]; and]

-(e) seeking to resolve disputes that may arise regarding the interpretation or application of this Chapter.
+(e) [AU oppose: seeking to resolve] [AU propose : resolving] disputes that may arise regarding the interpretation or application of this Chapter.

+[AU propose: (d) [AU oppose: reporting] [AU propose: report] its findings to the Joint Committee]

-3. The Committee shall meet within one year after the date this Agreement enters into force and annually thereafter unless the Parties otherwise agree.
-The Committee shall inform the Joint Committee of the results of each meeting.]
+[AU oppose: 3.
+The Committee shall meet within one year after the date this Agreement enters into force and annually thereafter unless the Parties otherwise agree.
+The Committee shall inform the Joint Committee of the results of each meeting.]]

+[AU propose: 3.
+The Committee shall be composed of representatives of each Party.

+4. The Committee shall meet at venues, times, and by means as agreed by the Parties]

+Article 10.5

+[CN propose; AU/JP/KR oppose: Each Party will consider requests for assistance from any Party in a public health crisis in accordance with this Article.]

-[ASN/IN/AU/NZ propose: Section 11
+SECTION 11

 TRANSPARENCY

+[ASN/IN/AU/NZ/JP propose: Alt.
+1

 Each Party shall ensure that its laws and regulations of general application that pertain to the availability, scope, acquisition, enforcement and prevention of the abuse of intellectual property rights are [KR/AU propose; IN oppose: in writing and are published or where publication is not practical,] made publicly available in at least the national language of that Party or in the English language.
 Each Party shall [KR oppose: also endeavour to] provide that final judicial decisions and administrative rulings pertaining to the aforesaid matters are made publicly available in at least the national language of that Party or in the English language.]

-[AU/KR propose; CN oppose: 2.
+[AU/KR propose; CN oppose: Alt.
+2 1.
 Each Party shall provide that final judicial decisions or administrative rulings for the enforcement of intellectual property rights that under the Party’s law are of general applicability shall be in writing and shall state any relevant findings of fact and the reasoning, or the legal basis on which the decisions or rulings are based.]
-[KR propose: Each Party shall also provide that those decisions and rulings be published or, where publication is not practicable, otherwise made available to the public, in its national language in such a manner as to enable governments [NZ oppose: and right holders] [NZ propose:, rights holders, third parties and the public] to become acquainted with them.]]
+[KR propose: Each Party shall also provide that those decisions and rulings be published or, where publication is not practicable, otherwise made available to the public, in its national language in such a manner as to enable governments [NZ oppose: and right holders] [NZ propose:, rights holders, third parties and the public] to become acquainted with them.]

+[ASN/NZ propose:

-Each Party shall endeavour to make available on the internet databases of all pending and registered trademark rights in its jurisdiction.]]
+2. Each Party shall endeavour to make available on the internet databases of all pending and registered trademark rights in its jurisdiction.]

-[JP propose: 4.
+[JP propose: 3.
 Each Party shall take appropriate measures, to the extent possible under its laws and regulations, to publish or make available to the public information on applications and registrations of intellectual property rights, and where applicable, legal status information thereof, such as registration and expiration dates, and other relevant information on its intellectual property system, including standards or guidelines on examination of the applications for patents and the applications for registration of industrial designs and trademarks.]